When my vegan daughter came back from her one-week track and field trainings camp I surprised her with this spicy and crunchy Thai salad with millet.

 Thai salad – a high fiber meal

 It is probably the spicy peanut dressing that is turning this simple clean eating salad into a culinary delight.
 On top of that it is a gluten-free, fiber rich meal due to foods like red cabbage, millet and peanut butter as a good source of both soluble and insoluble fiber.
+You can even increase the roughage content of this meal if you bed your salad on the fiber rich beet greens like I did.

 Time to take a closer look at the nutritional value of peanut butter.